legend100k/qkdxplore/README.md

 ## Overview

-The Quantum BB84 Playground is an educational tool designed to help users understand quantum cryptography, specifically the BB84 protocol developed by Charles Bennett and Gilles Brassard in 1984.
+The QkdXplore virtual lab is an educational tool designed to help users understand quantum cryptography, specifically the BB84 protocol developed by Charles Bennett and Gilles Brassard in 1984.
 This protocol allows two parties (Alice and Bob) to securely share a secret key that can be used for encrypting and decrypting messages, with security guaranteed by the laws of quantum mechanics.

 This application provides:
 - Interactive simulations of the BB84 protocol